Westchester Community Action Agency Opportunity assistance programs.

 The agency operates from a few different locations in Westchester County.
 The goal is to strengthen the community over the long term from assisting with school items and clothing, employment and job training, and other self-sufficiency.

-Food is available Westchester Community Opportunity, and it is often available in partnership with local businesses.
+Free Food is available Westchester Community Opportunity, and it is often available in partnership with local businesses.
 What may be offered can be ready to eat meals that are surpluses from places like Fresh Market and other retailers or restaurants.
 In addition, a bi-monthly food distribution is available for all income qualified, registered families.
 They may receive items such as dry goods, canned goods, fruits and vegetables.

 Basic needs can be met.
 They include some or all of the following.
+There may be free clothes along with work attire or books and education supplies.
+The job is to help with employment and related needs.

 Housing programs range from eviction prevention, transitional housing, and information on rental assistance, including section 8.
 The homeless or those looking for a new apartment in the expensive Westchester County market can get help in locating a permanent home and learn about programs for paying first months rent or a security deposits.
+The community action agency mostly offers referrals with these needs.
+As an example, find rental assistance in Westchester County.

 Other everyday, basic needs such as back to school clothing, supplies or gently used clothing and furniture may be offered.
 Some people may receive a voucher for free clothing, while others can acquire goods at a low price.
 The WestCOP community action agency works with other non-profits, such as the Salvation Army in Westchester, on many of these basic needs.
 Holiday toys and Christmas goods may be offered too.